How to Fix “the selected task no longer exists” on Windows 10

 Go to Family & other users, click Add someone else to this PC.

-If you are looking to have a Microsoft account linked to your E-Mail, input your E-Mail.
-If you wish to have a Local account:
+If you are looking to link a Microsoft account to your email, please input your email.
+If you wish to create a local account, proceed as follows:

 Click on I don’t have this person sign in information.